nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User did not specify the name of item.
+User is adding the item for the first time, and did not specify the id, cost price or sell price of the item.
     * 1a1.
-BogoBogo notifies user of missing details.
+BogoBogo informs user of the missing details.
+    * 1a2.
+User reenters with the missing details.

-      Use case ends.
+      Use case resumes at step 2.

 * 1b.
-User is adding the item for the first time, and did not specify the id, price or cost of the item.
+User is adding item that has been added before, and only specifies either name or id without the other fields.
     * 1b1.
-BogoBogo requests user for the missing details.
-    * 1b2.
-User enters the missing details.
+BogoBogo will replenish the item according to the count indicated (count defaults to 1)

-      Use case resumes at step 2.
+      Use case ends.

 * 1c.
-The given id does not match with the given name.
+User is adding an item that has been added before, but provides an id that corresponds to another item.
     * 1c1.
-BogoBogo notifies user of the mismatch.
+BogoBogo notifies user of the mismatch and shows the list of possible matches.
+    * 1c2.
+User reenters with the correct details.
+    * 1c3.
+BogoBogo will replenish the item according to the count indicated (count defaults to 1)

-      Use case resumes at step 2.
+      Use case ends.

 **UC02 - Deleting an item**